-The Chairman of the Auditing Committee will be an Independent Director and will be replaced every four years.
+The Chairman of the Auditing Committee will be an Independent Director and will be replaced every two years.
 He may be re-elected after one year elapses since he abandoned the post.

-- 2.- Without prejudice to any other task that may be assigned by the Board of Directors, the Auditing Committee's main task will be to assist the Board of Directors in its financial supervision duties and, in particular, it will hold at least the following competences: - (a) To inform the General Shareholders' Meeting of any issues raised by the shareholders as regards the competences of the Auditing Committee. - (b) To propose to the Board of Directors the appointment of external auditors, in order to be presented to the General Shareholders' Meeting. - (c) To supervise any internal auditing services. - (d) To be aware of the financial data process and internal control systems. - (e) To maintain relations with the external auditor in order to receive information on any issues that could hinder its independence, and any others related to execution of the audit, and to receive information and maintain communication with the auditor as foreseen by law. - (f) To inform about the annual statements, including any offering circulars and periodic financial data to be sent to regulatory authorities, on a quarterly or sixmonthly basis, particularly complying with any legal requirements and the adequate application of generally accepted accounting standards, including any internal control systems, supervision and fulfilment of internal audits. - (g) Each year, to draw up a brief report describing the activities carried out by the Committee. - 3.- The Auditing Committee will be particularly in charge of the following: - 1.
-In relation to information and internal control systems: - a) Supervise the preparation, presentation and integrity of the financial data related to the Company and the group, as the case may be, reviewing compliance with regulatory requirements, the adequate definition of the consolidation perimeter and the correct application of accounting standards. - b) To periodically review the internal control and risk management systems in order for the main risks to be identified, managed and adequately known. - c) To safeguard the independence and effectiveness of internal auditing tasks; to propose a selection, appointment, re-election and removal of the head of the internal auditing service; to propose a budget for this service; to receive periodic information on its activities; and to verify that the senior management has taken the conclusions and recommendations into account in its reports. - d) At least once a year, to inform the Board of Directors in relation to risk control and any irregularities detected, if any, in the internal audit reports or in the exercise of the foregoing duties. - 2.
-In relation to the external auditor:
+- 2.- Without prejudice to any other task that may be assigned by the Board of Directors, the Auditing Committee's main task will be to assist the Board of Directors in its financial supervision duties and, in particular, it will hold at least the following competences: - (a) To inform the General Shareholders' Meeting of any issues raised by the shareholders as regards the competences of the Auditing Committee.

+- (b) To propose to the Board of Directors the appointment of external auditors, in order to be presented to the General Shareholders' Meeting. - (c) To supervise any internal auditing services. - (d) To be aware of the financial data process and internal control systems. - (e) To maintain relations with the external auditor in order to receive information on any issues that could hinder its independence, and any others related to execution of the audit, and to receive information and maintain communication with the auditor as foreseen by law. - (f) To inform about the annual statements, including any offering circulars and periodic financial data to be sent to regulatory authorities, on a quarterly or six-monthly basis, particularly complying with any legal requirements and the adequate application of generally accepted accounting standards, including any internal control systems, supervision and fulfilment of internal audits. - (g) Each year, to draw up a brief report describing the activities carried out by the Committee. - (h) To oversee the communication and relations strategy with shareholders and investors, including small and medium-sized shareholders. - (i) To monitor and evaluate the company's interaction with its stakeholder groups. - 3.- The Auditing Committee will be particularly in charge of the following: - 1.
+In relation to information and internal control systems: - a) Supervise the preparation, presentation and integrity of the financial data related to the Company and the group, as the case may be, reviewing compliance with regulatory requirements, the adequate definition of the consolidation perimeter and the correct application of accounting standards. - b) To periodically review the internal control and risk management systems included tax risks, in order for the main risks to be identified, managed and adequately known. - c) To safeguard the independence and effectiveness of internal auditing tasks; to propose a selection, appointment, re-election and removal of the head of the internal auditing service; to propose a budget for this service; to receive periodic information on its activities; and to verify that the senior management has taken the conclusions and recommendations into account in its reports.

+d) At least once a year, to inform the Board of Directors in relation to risk control and any irregularities detected, if any, in the internal audit reports or in the exercise of the foregoing duties.

+2. In relation to the external auditor: